buidlers-fm/catalog/docs/tester_guide.md

 You can review and update your privacy settings by clicking on your username at the top right -> "settings" -> "privacy".

-# invites

-For now, we are inviting each person personally, though we have a [waitlist](https://tally.so/r/mZ20aA) that people can add themselves to.
-But if there are a couple of folks you want to invite whose presence around catalog would make a huge difference for you, please let us know!
-We'll put them at the top of the list for the next round of invites.

-Later on, we'll give you the ability to invite friends yourself, and later still, we'll hopefully open up to the public.

 # other features

 Most of the features you see in the app now are a mere barest-bones shadow of what they will eventually be.
 If some features seem oddly or illogically incomplete, that's usually the reason why: it's on our to-do list, but we haven't gotten to it yet.
 We will be shipping new features and improvements all the time.
 Still, if there's a feature you'd like to see, do speak up!
 There's a lot we haven't thought of, and we're always looking for more ideas.